AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- Find the security group which is associated with Aviatrix Controller

-	- Configure inboud rule to allow TCP 443 from public IP address of the router of CloudN's MGMT interface
+	- Configure inbound rule to allow TCP 443 from public IP address of the router of CloudN's MGMT interface

 	.. important::